ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 Helpful steps:

-• Maintain regular communication with teachers
+• Keep regular contact with teachers

-• Discuss seating arrangements with fewer distractions
+• Discuss seating arrangements that reduce distraction

 Conclusion: Supporting a Child with ADHD